 Remember that one size does not fit all

-The complexity of technology means that different data governance styles are need for different technologies.
+The complexity of technology means that different data governance styles are needed for different technologies.
 Gartner defines this as adaptive analytics and identifies four core styles for enterprise maturity.
 These are:

-• Outcomes: Focused on driving business outcomes whilst balancing risk and return on investment.
-This form of governance works with dynamic processes that change the way an enterprise works such as multichannel citizen experience.
+- Outcomes: Focused on driving business outcomes whilst balancing risk and return on investment.
+This form of governance works with dynamic processes that change the way an enterprise works such as the multichannel citizen experience.

 This new, adaptive, form of data governance puts a strong emphasis on the kind of technology being governed and acknowledges that different technologies require different styles of governance.
 So, the traditional out-of-the-box governance model is out, replaced by models that build in the complexity of your enterprise model.
 A Public Sector organization can manage this by investing in delivering the value of governance at scale.